 What is a cosmetic analysis application?

-Mostly available on mobile phones, cosmetic analysis applications decipher the INCI (international nomenclature of cosmetic ingredients) ingredient lists of products, then assign them a score according to the presence or absence of contested components.
-By scanning the barcode of the product, the application gives you information on the ingredients used, but also on their potential toxicity, their level of irritation or even their origin.
-But that's not all: some scanning applications go further, and are able to give you personalized advice on cosmetic products adapted to your skin type or level of sensitivity.
+Mostly available on mobile phones, cosmetic analysis applications decipher the INCI (international nomenclature of cosmetic ingredients) ingredient lists of products, then assign them a score based on the presence or absence of contested components.
+By scanning the product barcode, the application provides you with information on the ingredients used, but also on their potential toxicity, their level of irritation or even their origin.
+But that's not all: some scanning applications go further, and are able to give you personalized advice on cosmetic products suited to your skin type or sensitivity level.

 Why use a cosmetic analysis application?

-It is not easy to decipher a list INCI when you are not a chemist by profession or have not researched the subject for long hours!
+It is not easy to decipher an INCI list when you are not a professional chemist or have not researched long hours on the subject!
 The applications act as facilitators, highlighting at a glance the presence of elements that are debated in the scientific community.